Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 There was a problem.
 Please refresh the page and try again.

 Being able to cool down fast is essential in the summer, especially when the temperature rises well above what we're normally used to.

-How to cool down fast
+How to cool down fast: expert-approved tips

 1. Apply ice to particular points on the body

 Applying ice to points on your body where the veins are closest to the surface of the skin - such as the insides of your wrists, your neck, chest and temples - can help you cool down fast.
 This is because the ice will lower the temperature of your blood, which in turn makes your body feel cooler.

 Abbas Kanani, lead pharmacist at Chemist Click Online Pharmacy, explains: "Pulse points such as your neck, wrists, temples or the back of your knees are more sensitive to temperature, and cooling them can help bring down your body temperature.
 You should apply a cold towel or ice pack on these areas and this should help to cool you down."

 He adds, "You should always carry a couple of ice packs with you when you're travelling, along with cold water, in case you suddenly overheat."